 Students enrolled in SEAS online programs of study must conform to University, School, and Program requirements and regulations.
 Major links to GW and SEAS academic policies appear below.

 All students — undergraduate, graduate, professional full time, part time, etc. — must be familiar with and abide by the provisions of the GW Code of Student Conduct.

-- SEAS-OP degree prospects and admitted students are responsible for reviewing and understanding the SEAS-OP Student Code of Conduct
+- SEAS Online degree prospects and admitted students are responsible for reviewing and understanding the SEAS Online Student Code of Conduct

 - SEAS-OP doctoral students must follow the Academic Integrity Review Guidelines for submitted work.

-Live class sessions are held once a week through Blackboard Collaborate Ultra.
+Live class sessions are held once a week through Zoom.
 Attendance is normally expected at all sessions.
-If an absence from a class meeting is needed, students must contact the instructor in advance.
+If an absence from a class meeting is needed (due to family/medical or work-related emergency), students must contact the instructor in advance.

 Communicating with the Office

 SEAS Online faculty, advisors and staff guide and support distance students primarily by email.
 This is the most effective technology, and it is critical to distance advising.
 There are several reasons for this:

 - Written communication ensures that we are clear, thorough, efficient, consistent and effective so students derive the most from their educational experience.

 - Just as online study allows students to schedule school around their work and family responsibilities, email gives them the same flexibility over time and distance.